tarwn/lessthandot-hugo/blogs/content/posts/2011-03-05-product-selection-reviewing-the-process.md

   <img src="http://tiernok.com/LTDBlog/ThinkingGuy.jpg" title="Assess and review" style="max-width: 120px" />
 </div>

 There are a lot of templates out there for reviewing projects and tasks and, like so many areas in our field, there are books upon books upon theories upon methods.
-Don&#8217;t waste a lot of time trying to find the perfect method, generally any method will get us 80% of the way there.
+Don't waste a lot of time trying to find the perfect method, generally any method will get us 80% of the way there.
 One starting place I like is the [Agile Retrospective][1].

 ### Hold the Retrospective

-The best retrospectives I have been included in have had a few common factors (this is not to say you can&#8217;t have an excellent one without these factors, I can only speak from my own experience).
+The best retrospectives I have been included in have had a few common factors (this is not to say you can't have an excellent one without these factors, I can only speak from my own experience).
 Prior to the retrospective we should send out a survey for people to fill out and bring to the meeting with them.
-I have a post-mortem document I borrow questions from and expanded over time, here are some examples (my apologies, I haven&#8217;t tracked all the sources of these questions):
+I have a post-mortem document I borrow questions from and expanded over time, here are some examples (my apologies, I haven't tracked all the sources of these questions):

   * Are you proud of the outcome of the project?
   * What was the single most frustrating part of the project?